tersesystems/echopraxia/README.md

 Likewise, if your conditions involve calls to external services (for example, calling Consul or a remote HTTP service), you should consider using a failure handling library like [failsafe](https://failsafe.dev/) to set up appropriate circuit breakers, bulkheads, timeouts, and rate limiters to manage interactions.

-Because of parallelism and concurrency, your logging statements may not appear in order, but you can add extra fields to ensure you can reorder statements appropriately.
+Because of parallelism and concurrency, your logging statements may not appear in order if you have multiple threads running in your executor.
+You can add extra fields to ensure you can reorder statements appropriately.

 Putting it all together: